Content last updated January 2023.

 Patterns Anti-Patterns

-Transaction Handling In your Apex:
+Data Handling In your data dictionary:

 - All synchronous DML statements or Database class methods are carried out in before trigger execution contexts